mamonaco1973/azure-k8s/README.md

 - Integration with **Cluster Autoscaler** and **KEDA** for event-driven scaling

 It’s classic IaaS power, abstracted by Kubernetes orchestration and Azure automation.

 ---
+### Load Balancer Integration

+AKS integrates natively with **Azure Load Balancer** and **Azure Application Gateway**.
+When you expose a Kubernetes `Service` of type `LoadBalancer`, Azure automatically provisions:

+- A **Standard Load Balancer**, by default
+- Or an **Application Gateway Ingress Controller (AGIC)**, if configured with annotations

+You don’t have to manually configure backend pools or health probes — the **cloud controller manager** and **ingress controllers** manage that, allowing you to simply define your service and let the infrastructure materialize.

+---